Tandulwadi Fort: Location

 The fort is located near Lalthane village in Palghar district, about 104 km from Mumbai, 75 km from Thane and 7.5 km from Saphale railway station.
 It is also reachable through the Mumbai - Ahmedabad Highway NH 8.
 Upon reaching Varai Phata you have to take a left turn after crossing the bridge over Vaitarna river.
 A few minutes drive on this road and one can see the Tandulwadi fort on the front hillocks.
 Tandulwadi village is 15 km from the Varai Phata.
 There are no hotels or restaurants in the village except a few grocery shops.
 Tandulwadi village is well connected by road.
 Tandulwadi village is a small Varli tribal village.
 Nowadays Forest Department is making steps to go to the fort from Pimplapada (Lalthane).
 Lalthane waterfall situated just under the fort and is a popular attraction during the rainy season.

 History

 The first known history of the fort was in the 15th century (about 1429) during the rule of Jafar Khan, son of Ahmed Shah of the Gujarat Sultanate.
 It was used as a reconnoiter fort to keep a watch on neighboring forts and the Arabian Sea.
-In 1454, the Sultan of Ahmedabad captured Mahikavati (Mahim) and one of his Sardar named Mallik Allauddin was made chief of Tandulwadi fort.
-In 1509, the Portuguese took the fort after they wrested Diu from the Gujarat and established a stronghold at the nearby Vasai area, where they built the Vasai Fort.
+In 1454, the Sultan of Ahmedabad captured (Mahikavati - Mahim) situated in Palghar District and one of his Sardar named Mallik Allauddin was made chief of Tandulwadi fort.
+In 1557, the Portuguese took the fort after they wrested Diu from the Gujarat and established a stronghold at the nearby Vasai area, where they built the Vasai Fort.
 The Portuguese lost control of the area to the Marathas in 1737 after the battle of Bassein.